koenstrien/ignitioncomputing/_services/modelling.md

     <div class="col-md-12">
         <div class="service-details mb-40">
             <h3>Complex systems, complex data</h3>
-            <p> Nuclear fusion is a wide field, with many physics phenomena, many different experiments, calculations and simulations done by a diverse set of research groups.
-Data is generated over many geometries and physical parameters.
-As such, structured frameworks and interfaces are needed to ensure interoperability between different teams and data structures.</p>
+            <p> Nuclear fusion is a vast field, with numerous physics phenomena, diverse experimental setups, complex calculations, and simulations conducted by various research teams.
+Given that data is generated over a variety of geometries and physical parameters, structured frameworks and interfaces are necessary to ensure seamless interoperability between teams and their respective data structures.</p>
             <p>ITER is developing a standard for fusion data, the Integrated Modelling and Analysis Suite (IMAS).
-            We have developed a <a href="_posts/news/2021-03-21-ITER-IMAS-Python.md">pythonic, flexible interface</a> to data stored with the IMAS Access Layer, and are working on enabling access with the modern data processing ecosystem, using tooling such as xarray, netCDF, intake et cetera.
+            We have developed a <a href="/news/2021/03/21/ITER-IMAS-Python">pythonic, flexible interface</a> for data stored with the IMAS Access Layer.
+We are now working on enabling access with the modern data processing ecosystem, using tooling such as xarray, netCDF and intake.
             </p>
         </div>
     </div>